Smart-Bull/smarter-contracts/README.md

             return prices[address(CErc20(address(cToken)).underlying())];
         }
     }

     function setUnderlyingPrice(CToken cToken, uint underlyingPriceMantissa) public {
         address asset = address(CErc20(address(cToken)).underlying());
         emit PricePosted(asset, prices[asset], underlyingPriceMantissa, underlyingPriceMantissa);
         prices[asset] = underlyingPriceMantissa;
     }
 	...
 }
 ```
-This source file contains a series of time sensitive methods/actions.
+The source file Timelock.sol contains a series of time sensitive methods/actions.
 To make them time sensitive, a minimum and maximum delay between different calls is enforced.
 This means that the user has to time these calls to comply with the protocol.
 This could be made easier with the inclusion of triggers.
 If triggers existed, then a transaction could be executed upon a trigger emitted in queue_transaction.
 However under this construct, the method of cancelling a transaction would have to be implemented in a different way.
 Furthermore, the initial purpose of the Timelock contract is to provide a delay buffer for when a proposal is accepted and when it is taken into effect.
 If we could implement a time delay handler based on the block number, we theoretically wouldn't even need this time locking feature.

 In source file Timelock.sol:
 ```
 contract Timelock {
 	...
     function queueTransaction(address target, uint value, string memory signature, bytes memory data, uint eta) public returns (bytes32) {
         require(msg.sender == admin, "Timelock::queueTransaction: Call must come from admin.");
         require(eta >= getBlockTimestamp().add(delay), "Timelock::queueTransaction: Estimated execution block must satisfy delay.");

-        bytes32 txHash = keccak256(abi.encode(target, value, signature, data, eta));
-        queuedTransactions[txHash] = true;

-        emit QueueTransaction(txHash, target, value, signature, data, eta);
-        return txHash;
+        ..
     }

-    function cancelTransaction(address target, uint value, string memory signature, bytes memory data, uint eta) public {
-        require(msg.sender == admin, "Timelock::cancelTransaction: Call must come from admin.");

-        bytes32 txHash = keccak256(abi.encode(target, value, signature, data, eta));
-        queuedTransactions[txHash] = false;

-        emit CancelTransaction(txHash, target, value, signature, data, eta);
-    }
+    ...
     function executeTransaction(address target, uint value, string memory signature, bytes memory data, uint eta) public payable returns (bytes memory) {
         require(msg.sender == admin, "Timelock::executeTransaction: Call must come from admin.");